Stephen Burr of SeeHear Studios is the SWAN Video Documentarian.

 Finally, Diane’s ongoing 12 year job as a gardener at the May Arboretum has immersed her in the glorious mysteries of the natural world and its creative processes, and serves as muse for her own creative work and continuing exploration of the somatic, imaginal, and natural realms.

 L. Martina Young is a native Los Angeleno and a recognized participant in the Los Angeles dance world from the 1970’s through 1990’s.
 Informed by a politic of community-focused engagement as well as an awareness of the distinction between careerism and living an aesthetic life, Martina joined the Nevada Arts Council’s Artist-in Residence Program, spending months at a time in the rural desert regions and communities of Nevada.
 In 1987 she accepted an invitation to serve as Director of Dance at the University of Nevada, Reno.
-Though resigning from her tenured position in 1994, she maintains her studio loft, The Lighthouse/Studio 5 O 2, in the downtown arts district of Reno—an intimate space for classes, performance, lectures, and other communal affairs.
+Though resigning from her tenured position in 1994, she maintains her studio loft, The Lighthouse/Studio 5 O 2, as a radical hospitality space, in the downtown arts district of Reno—an intimate space for classes, performance, lectures, and other communal affairs.